usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

 Competition Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The competition interface used in this tutorial is shown in :numref:`competitioninterface-tutorial6`.
+Contents specific to this tutorial are highlighted in yellow.

 .. code-block:: python
     :caption: Competition interface for tutorial 6